StanislavSeryogin/StanislavSeryogin/README.md

 - Firebase Authentication with strict privacy and session boundaries
 - Production deployment with immutable artifacts and release smoke checks

-> Ward Round backend and UX design are complete; the full Flutter management UI is in progress.

 #### Tech Stack
 Flutter, Dart, Riverpod, go_router, Dio, Firebase Auth, Go, PostgreSQL, and OpenAPI.